mpacula/COSMOS/docs/source/shell.rst

 Filtering
 ++++++++++

-pk is a shortcut for primary key, so you can use this to quickly get objects you're seeing in the web interface, which is always displayed.
+pk is a shortcut for primary key, so you can use this to quickly get objects you're seeing in the runweb interface, which is always displayed.
 For example, if you see "Stage[200] Stage Name", you can query for it like so

 .. code-block:: python